Danny Hutton: Other output

 Before the formation of Three Dog Night, Hutton hit #73 on the Billboard Hot 100 with "Roses and Rainbows" in 1965, during his tenure as a recording artist for Hanna-Barbera Records.
+Hutton's "Big Bright Eyes" also charted in 1966.
 Hutton also sang backing vocals on the track "Sweet Sweet Surrender" with the power trio BBA on their eponymous album released by Epic in 1973.

 After Three Dog Night's initial break up, Hutton managed punk rock bands, including Fear.
 He also fronted Danny Hutton Hitters, whose cover of the Nik Kershaw song "Wouldn't It Be Good" appeared on the soundtrack for the 1986 film Pretty in Pink.